 - I say no to a lot of outside responsibilities and activities.
 I reserve my strength for my current priorities.
 I frequently get asked to make and decorate cakes for different events, and my response has been, that I would be happy to buy one, but I’m not going to deal with the time and stress of making one.

 - Make sure you stay hydrated, and try to eat healthy.
 I’m preaching to the choir here!
 Water is probably the best thing to drink, but I also drink green drinks and carrot juice, and I take a multivitamin.
-(Ask your doctor about whether you should take a multivitamin or not).
+(Consult with your doctor about what’s best for you).

 - If I wake up a little early, and I’m not still sleepy, I get up.
 For some reason, I get more done, when the rest of the house is asleep. 😛